eqrakhattak/eqrakhattak/README.md

 <br>

 My name is Eqra Khattak.
-I live in Attock, Pakistan.
 I am an artist, book lover, seasons binge watcher and a damn nerd.
 I'm a software engineer with a passion for building beautiful user experiences and solving challenging problems.
 I've been a [Google Developer Student Club](https://gdsc.community.dev/comsats-university-attock-campus/) Lead at my campus for batch 2020-21.
 Now I'm a GDSC Mentor.
 I've also been a part of [GDG Kolachi](https://gdg.community.dev/gdg-kolachi/).
 I'm a supporter of Women In Tech, Black Lives Matter, people of color, people with disabilities, and other marginalized groups.
 I am a change maker volunteering for [We Make Change](https://www.wemakechange.org).

 <!-- <details>
   <summary>Quotes about me that people who I have worked with have said about me...</summary>